mumubebe/lext/README.md

-                        Length of the hidden secret that is hidden from client --no-signature        Ignore output return of signature --no-outputdata       Ignore output return of new data message
+                        Length of the hidden secret that is hidden from client --no-signature        Ignore output return of signature --no-outputdata       Ignore output return of new data message --base64              Format output as base64.
+Note that both signature and data will be converted (default for signature is hex string and byte string for data output)
 ```
 **Note that the implemented hash algorithms are not optimized in any way.**